fabiog1901/pgworkload/README.md

 File `pgWorkload.py` is run in conjunction with a user supplied Python `class`.
 This class defines the workload transactions and flow.

 The user has complete control of what statements the transactions actually execute, and what transactions are executed in which order.

+pgWorkload can seed a database with random generated data, whose definition is supplied in a YAML file.

+A .sql file can be supplied to create the schema and run any special queries, eg. Zone Configuration changes.

 ## Example